poilet66/f20sc-CW1/CW1_Try2/notes/DiaryAndTodo.md

   - [x] Fix bug where listview does update when search
 - [ ] GUI Tidyup
 - [ ] Error Handling
+- [ ] Rename elements for more clarity